Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

 Automated tests
 """""""""""""""
 Some of our validation tests are executed by the CI.
-To declare a test as an automated you have to:
+To declare a test as automated, you have to:

 On you dev platform